 - 1. Go to System > Accessories > I/O ports. - 2.
 Click to set the direction to input for port 1. - 3.
 Give the input module a descriptive name, for example "PIR detector". - 4.
-If you want to trigger an event whenever the PIR detector senses motion, click closed.
+If you want to trigger an event whenever the PIR detector senses motion, click to set the normal state to circuit open.